-Goals, objectives and related activities are established as part of a dynamic response to community input, needsneeds and desires as identified by various assessment methods as well as by Los Alamos County Council's and Community Services' strategic goals and priorities.
-Goals will reflect selected public library services responses.
+Goals and related activities are established as part of a dynamic response to community input, needs and desires as identified by various assessment methods as well as by Los Alamos County Council's and Community Services' strategic goals and priorities.
 The extent and mix of services will vary according to the needs of the community and the availability of resources.
-Delivery methods will change asrespond to technology changes develops.
+Delivery methods will respond to technology changes